 Electronic Music II

 Continued study of the production of music with Musical Instrument Digital Interface (MIDI) configurations.
 Emphasis on more complex configurations and their applications in song arrangements.
-Prerequisites: MTC191.
+Prerequisites: A grade of C or better in MTC191.

 Computer-Based Sound Synthesis